McKnightLight/GoT_CLI_project/README.md

 # This is a CLI for "An API of Ice and Fire"

-# Unfortunetly, we cannot change the ending but we can take you for a stroll down memory lane with some of your favorite Game of Thrones characters."
+# Unfortunately, we cannot change the ending to the television series, neither can we finish writing the book series, but we can take you for a stroll down memory lane with some of your favorite Game of Thrones characters."

 # GotApi